-Every May, for Mental Health Awareness month, we hold a run streak where we ask you to run or walk at least one mile every day for the cause.
-By joining our May 2020 Run Streak you’ll find strength in numbers, help smash the stigma of mental health issues, and get some pretty sweet swag in the process.
+By joining our May 2021 Run Streak you’ll find strength in numbers, help smash the stigma surrounding mental health, and get some pretty sweet swag in the process.
 That’s a win/win!

 HOW DOES THE RUN STREAK CHALLENGE WORK?